The Basics of Constitutional Law and Civil Rights

 Constitutional law underpins the legal framework of a country, delineating the powers and duties of the government while safeguarding the liberties and rights of its citizens.
-It is a vital area of law that encompasses the principles and norms established by the constitution of a country.
+It is a vital area of law that encompasses the principles and norms established by the Constitution.
 Civil rights, an integral component of constitutional law, involve the protections and privileges guaranteed to individuals to ensure their equal treatment under the law.
 This article explores the basics of constitutional law and civil rights, shedding light on their significance, scope, and impact.

 Understanding Constitutional Law